Danny Gokey: 2019–present: Haven't Seen It Yet and Jesus People

 Gokey released "Haven't Seen It Yet" as a single, which has been a huge commercial success, peaking at the top three on the Billboard Christian charts and at number four in Cross Rhythms.
 His sixth album, Haven't Seen It Yet, was released on April 19, 2019.
 The album peaked at number two on the Billboard Top Christian Albums chart and number one at Christian Airplay chart.
 The releases were nominated for two categories at the 62nd Annual Grammy Awards and the song was the winner of a Dove Award for Short Form Music Video of the Year.
 He also released radio and Spanish versions of some of the songs on the album in 2020.

-In 2021, Gokey's eighth album, Jesus People, was released on August 20, 2022, which he experimented with singing with various genres, such as Latin pop, classical music and dance-pop.
+Gokey's eighth album, Jesus People, was released on August 20, 2021, in which he experimented with singing with various genres, such as Latin pop, classical music and dance-pop.
 The album peaked at number one on the Billboard Top Christian Albums chart and at number 99 on the Billboard 200 chart.
 The album consists of five singles that achieved commercial success, which were "We All Need Jesus", "Stand in Faith", "He Believes in You", "Agradecido" and "Do for Love".
 In August, he released the "Stand in Faith" and "Do for Love" music videos.
 He also embarked on many concert tours and appeared in Stand Together Tour with Mac Powell and Newsboys.
 Subsequently, he released "Live Up to Your Name" and his second EP, Brave, where he expresses his patriotic feeling for the United States from a religious perspective.

 In 2025, it was announced that Gokey had signed to Red Street Records.

+In 2026, he voiced Blake Drake, a country-singing duck, in Butch Hartman's animated series, The Garden Cartoon.